jmcanterafonseca-iota/data-space-connector/packages/data-space-connector-service/docs/reference/interfaces/IDataSpaceConnectorServiceConstructorOptions.md

 > **config**: [`IDataSpaceConnectorServiceConfig`](IDataSpaceConnectorServiceConfig.md)

-The configuration of the Federated Catalogue service.
+The configuration of the Data Space Connector Service.

 ***